Judge Dalveer Bhandari

 Dr. Bhandari graduated in humanities and law from Jodhpur University.
-He was then invited to a six-week workshop organized by the University of Chicago on research on Indian law at Chicago, United States, in June 1970.
+He was then invited, in June 1970, to a six week workshop organized by the University of Chicago on research on Indian law at Chicago, United States.
 During that period he closely and intensively worked and interacted with leading academicians and scholars of the United States.

-Dr. Bhandari, on an international scholarship, obtained a Masters of Law from Northwestern University, Chicago, United States.
+After being awarded an international scholarship, Dr. Bhandari, obtained a Masters of Law from Northwestern University, Chicago, United States.
 He worked at the Northwestern Legal Assistance Clinic and appeared in Chicago Courts on behalf of litigants of that Clinic.
 He also worked with the Centre for Research in Chicago.

-On an international fellowship, he visited Thailand, Malaysia, Indonesia, Singapore and Sri Lanka on an observational-cum-lecture tour on legal aid and clinical legal educational programmes associated with the law courts and law schools in June 1973.
+In June 1973, as recipient of an international fellowship, Dr. Bhandari visited Thailand, Malaysia, Indonesia, Singapore and Sri Lanka on an observational cum lecture tour on legal aid and clinical legal educational programmes associated with the law courts and law schools.

 Dr. Bhandari worked on an international project, "Delay in the administration of criminal justice in India", sponsored by the United Nations.

-Dr. Bhandari was a member of a high-level delegation that visited many places of the then-Union of Soviet Socialist Republics to study and understand the soviet legal and judicial system and its relevance for India.
+Dr. Bhandari was a member of a high level delegation that visited many places in the then Union of Soviet Socialist Republics to study and understand the soviet legal and judicial system and its relevance for India.

-The Northwestern University School of Law, Chicago, United States, while celebrating its 150 year anniversary (1859-2009), selected Justice Bhandari as one of the 16 most illustrious and distinguished alumni.
+At the celebrations for its 150 year anniversary (1859 2009), the Northwestern University School of Law, Chicago, United States, selected Justice Bhandari as one of its 16 most illustrious and distinguished alumni.

 Conferment of degree of Doctor of Laws (LL.D)